 Control stress: You can’t avoid all stress, but you can manage it.
 Evaluate your schedule to see what you can eliminate.
 Seek out positive social interactions.

 Try meditation: Meditation may help to lower inflammation, decrease your body’s response to stressful situations, and reduce your risk of leaky gut.
 (73)

 Check medications: If you’re taking prescription medications, research whether they disrupt microbiota.
 And don’t take an antibiotic unless it’s essential to get better.
 (54)

 Avoid smoking: Smoking may increase gut microbes that are associated with Crohn’s disease.
 Plus, smoking raises your risk of colorectal cancer (not to mention a host of other health problems).
 (74)

 When your microbiota and gut-brain connection are in sync, you’re more likely to enjoy the rhythms of good health.
 It’s like a well-conducted orchestra.

 But toxins, infections, drugs, and poor lifestyle choices can alter your microbiota.
 As a result, your health may be more like clanging symbols — chronic illness.
 That could include mental health challenges, brain disorders, gut issues, and more.

 To help restore harmony to your microbiota-gut-brain axis, you need to clear out heavy metals, pesticides, and other toxins.
-Get help from BioActive Carbon and herbs that promote regular pooping.
+Get help from carbon-based binders and herbs that promote regular pooping.
 You can also take herbs to kill parasites.